-Kelli Greene joined the Florida Impact team in January of 2019 after completing two AmeriCorps terms with the Florida Conservation Corps.
-Prior to working with AmeriCorps, Kelli worked at the Florida Department of Health for four years, and in sales and customer service preceding work for FLDOH.
+Kelli Greene joined the Florida Impact team in January of 2019 at the Administrative Coordinator after completing two AmeriCorps terms with the Florida Conservation Corps.
+Prior to working with AmeriCorps, Kelli worked at the Florida Department of Health (FLDOH) for four years, and in sales and customer service preceding work for FLDOH.
 Kelli has proudly worked her way from Administrative Coordinator to Regional Project Coordinator, and now works as the Statewide Outreach & Advocacy Manager at Florida Impact.
 In 2022, she graduated with her bachelor’s degree majoring in Accounting, with a minor in Communications and in Business Management from Flagler College.
-Kelli brings enthusiasm to get things done for Florida and her team by learning everything she can in her role as Administrative Coordinator.
-In her spare time, Kelli enjoys exploring the outdoors through hiking, kayaking and swimming.
+Kelli brings enthusiasm to get things done through working with her Florida Impact team and building community networks throughout the state of Florida.
+In her spare time, Kelli enjoys being enveloped in the outdoors through camping, hiking, bird watching and gardening.

 Contact Kelli at email@example.com

 Raffaela Susi has been on the Florida Impact team since 2011.
 When she joined as a Program Assistant, her main responsibilities were answering calls for the Florida Summer Food Hotline, administrative work, maintaining company social media, and designing flyers and other publications.
 She became the Communications Coordinator in 2012 after spearheading an entire rebranding of the organization.
 In 2015, Raffaela moved to Seattle and was kept on as the remote Graphic Designer.
-She has designed all websites and most publications produced by Florida Impact.
+She has designed almost all websites and publications produced by Florida Impact.
 In her free time she enjoys roadtrips, finding new music, watching movies which are "so bad that they're good", hiking, and cooking.

 Contact Raffaela at firstname.lastname@example.org